Greetings from the Marlin Family and Marlin School of Swimming,

 Our general information includes rules that help to ensure the safety of everyone and to help the swim program run smoothly.

-- All children not in class, must remain 3 feet from the pool’s edge.
+- All children not in class, must remain with their guardian.
 Students will be invited to enter the pool from the designated benches.

 - Five minutes before your student’s class begins, he/she may sit on the designated bench and wait for his/her instructor’s invitation into the water.

-- Please have your child arrive with swimsuit on, as no changing rooms are available.
+- Please have your child arrive with swimsuit on.
 A sweat suit for after lessons is an excellent way to keep warm on cooler weather days.